parthshr370/Email-AI-Agent/README.md

 An AI-powered email automation system that fetches, filters, summarizes, and generates responses to emails using advanced language models.
 It integrates with both IMAP and SMTP servers and utilizes a state-graph workflow to manage email processing.

+You can read my blog to get better understanding of the projet - [here](https://medium.com/@parthshr370/building-your-first-agent-with-deepseek-ai-email-agent-e6f17d3c290e)

 ## Table of Contents

 - [Overview](#overview)